GSA-TTS/datagov-brokerpak-solr/README.md

 Huge props go to @josephlewis42 of Google for publishing and publicizing the brokerpak concept, and to the Pivotal team running with the concept!

+## IMPORTANT: Cluster resizing can be *very* challenging

+Solr clusters can be created using different numbers of followers with the `solrFollowerCount` parameter, and that parameter can be changed with an update operation.
+Because of how we configure followers with a common admin user (see `terraform/ecs/provision/admin.tf`) if we _increase_ the `solrFollowerCount`, then newly created followers will not have the admin user and password set.
+When this happens, those clusters will fail `bind` and `unbind` operations because the new follower(s) will not respond as expected.

+The simplest thing to do is to never increase the number of followers in a Solr cluster.
+If it isn't possible to use a new Solr cluster with more followers, increasing the number of followers can be done, but the new followers will need to be manually configured with the admin user and password using the API calls from the ECS task in `admin.tf`.

 ## Prerequisites